KevinGreene/utopia/README.md

-## World Building Game
+## Utopia

 ## Background

-In this game, players are powerful creatures trying to mold the earth to their will.
-They all have secret goals they must accomplish.
+In this game, players take on the role of gods, trying to craft a world where they reign supreme.
+To do this, they must speak, bringing about creation and destruction with their mere words.

 ## Magic